 General Lamberton received his commission through the ROTC program at the University of Kentucky, where he also graduated with a BS degree in 1986.
 Subsequently he was one of only 17 National Guard Officers selected nationwide to attend the U.S. Army War College where he earned a MS degree in National Policy & Strategic Studies.

 General Lamberton's awards include multiple awards of the Legion of Merit, Bronze Star, and the Meritorious Service Medal; the Combat Infantryman's Badge, and the Ranger Tab.
+He also serves on the national Reserve Forces Policy Board.

 Colonel (Ret.)
 Shontelle Adams